emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 F-Droids target audience is basically everyone interested in mobile computing.
-Official communication should always assume that users without any technology background are going to read this.
+Official communication should always assume that users without any technology background are going to read F-Droids announcements.
 While F-Droid comes out of the FOSS community, official communication should not favor this particular demographic.

 ## code of conduct